sarschu/CodeSwitching/README.md

   ```bash
   python run.py -f test_files/test_train -t tree_tagger/cmd/tree-tagger-middleenglish -d tree_tagger/cmd/tree-tagger-latin -r
   ```
-You can use the newly trained model files for tagging now.
+You can use the newly trained model files for tagging now by including them in the tagging process with the parameters -l (language model) and -p (PoS model).